 ** A little history about Croissants and Almond Croissants.
 Croissants was developed since 2012 and it was modified a lot in 2016.
 The project was renamed to Almond Croissants since then.
 In 2017, Almond Croissants is renamed back to Croissants again even some rules are still in the name of Almond Croissants.

-If you like our project, please show your support by sending the fund to Paypal to (infosecninjas AT gmail DOT com) in USD or HKD currency.
-You need a Paypal account to do so.
+If you like our project, please show your support by sending the donation to Paypal (infosecninjas AT gmail DOT com) in USD or HKD currency.
+You need a Paypal account for the donation.

 - Intel i5-6500 (Quad Core) CPU or better